moleculerjs/site/source/docs/0.14/services.md

         // Fired when the service instance created (with `broker.loadService` or `broker.createService`) },

+    merged() {
+        // Fired after the service schemas merged and before the service instance created },

     async started() {
         // Fired when broker starts this service (in `broker.start()`) }